clnchn/Stop-Line-Detection-and-Tracking/README.md

-This is another short project for Watonomous.
-An autonomous vehicle should be able to recognize a stop-line and stop at the detected stop-line.
+Project for Watonomous: An autonomous vehicle should be able to recognize a stop-line and stop at the detected stop-line.

-Task Overview:
+# Task Overview:

 -Extracting lane lines using canny edge detection and hough transform -Eliminate roadlines that are not inside the drivable surface based on segmentation.